Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 3. How often will the system get new data?
 If we are getting new data frequently, we can make predictions more frequently.

-Temporal validation is similar to how time series models are evaluated and should be the validation approach used for most practical problems.
+Temporal validation is similar to how time series models are evaluated (also known as backtesting) and should be the validation approach used for most practical problems.

 ### Metrics

-The previous subsection focused on validation methodologies assuming we have a evaluation metric in mind.
+The previous subsection focused on validation methodologies assuming we have an evaluation metric in mind.
 This section will go over commonly used evaluation metrics.
 You are probably familiar with using $R^2$, analysis of the residuals, and mean squared error (MSE) to evaluate the quality of regression models.
 For regression problems, the MSE